Ray tracing (physics): Optical design

 For the application of lens design, two special cases of wave interference are important to account for.
 In a focal point, rays from a point light source meet again and may constructively or destructively interfere with each other.
 Within a very small region near this point, incoming light may be approximated by plane waves which inherit their direction from the rays.
 The optical path length from the light source is used to compute the phase.
 The derivative of the position of the ray in the focal region on the source position is used to obtain the width of the ray, and from that the amplitude of the plane wave.
 The result is the point spread function, whose Fourier transform is the optical transfer function.
 From this, the Strehl ratio can also be calculated.

 The other special case to consider is that of the interference of wavefronts, which are approximated as planes.
 However, when the rays come close together or even cross, the wavefront approximation breaks down.
 Interference of spherical waves is usually not combined with ray tracing, thus diffraction at an aperture cannot be calculated.
-However, these limitations can be resolved by an advanced modeling technique called Field Tracing.
-Field Tracing is a modelling technique, combining geometric optics with physical optics enabling to overcome the limitations of interference and diffraction in designing.
+However, these limitations can be resolved by an advanced modeling technique called field tracing.
+Field tracing is a modelling technique, combining geometric optics with physical optics enabling to overcome the limitations of interference and diffraction in designing.

 The ray tracing techniques are used to optimize the design of the instrument by minimizing aberrations, for photography, and for longer wavelength applications such as designing microwave or even radio systems, and for shorter wavelengths, such as ultraviolet and X-ray optics.

 Before the advent of the computer, ray tracing calculations were performed by hand using trigonometry and logarithmic tables.
 The optical formulas of many classic photographic lenses were optimized by roomfuls of people, each of whom handled a small part of the large calculation.
 Now they are worked out in optical design software.
 A simple version of ray tracing known as ray transfer matrix analysis is often used in the design of optical resonators used in lasers.
 The basic principles of the most frequently used algorithm could be found in Spencer and Murty's fundamental paper: "General ray tracing Procedure".

+Focal-plane ray tracing

+There is a ray tracing technique called focal-plane ray tracing where how an optical ray will be after a lens is determined based on a lens focal plane and how the ray crosses the plane.
+This method utilizes the fact that rays from a point on the front focal plane of a positive lens will be parallel right after the lens and rays toward a point on the back or rear focal plane of a negative lens will also be parallel after the lens.
+In each case, the direction of the parallel rays after the lens is determined by a ray appearing to cross the lens nodal points (or the lens center for a thin lens).